cranjesh/images-test/TheSoldiersLegacyThorough.md

 "You walked here in the rain.
 A carriage would have been more sensible, yet you chose urgency over comfort.
 That tells me this matter is dire."

-Lady Blackwood started, her grip tightening on her reticule.
+Lady Blackwood started, her grip tightening on her handbag.
 "Yes, Mr. Holmes, I—"

 Holmes tilted his head slightly, his gaze lingering on the fresh creases in her mourning dress.
 "You have suffered a recent loss.
 And the morning papers mention irregularities at the East India Company.
 Your son's chest has vanished, hasn't it?"